 What is New Jersey Famous For?

 New Jersey is world famous for its boardwalk beaches and Atlantic City casinos.
-These main attractions help draw its 1 billion tourists every year.
+These main attractions help the city draw 27 million tourists every year.

 But the “Diner Capital of the World” also has finger-licking eats around every corner.

 That includes iconic food like hoagies, classic Italian dishes, everything bagels, and of course Nathan’s Famous Hot Dogs.
 Locals will also be familiar with saltwater taffy, pork rolls, disco fries, and some of the best tomatoes in the world.

 Plus, the Garden State is home to many horticultural edens, geographical wonders, and famous landmarks.
 Beyond that, Jersey has some historical sites that were fundamental to the formation of our country.